-For additional information, please visit the CountryPedia page for UAE’s salary and benefits
+For additional information, see the CountryPedia page for UAE payroll and benefits

 Saudi Arabia is in the middle of a revolutionary plan to drive economic growth in the country.
-Vision 2030, which hopes to create 450,000 jobs in the region, is a big leap but may create new opportunities for employers.
-Because a third of Saudi Arabia’s population of 27.3 million are immigrants from other countries, changes in Saudi labor laws affect a wide range of individuals.
+Vision 2030, which hopes to create 450,000 jobs in the region and achieve 96 strategic objectives is a big leap that should create new opportunities for employers.
+Because a third of Saudi Arabia’s population of 33 million are immigrants, changes in Saudi labor laws affect a wide range of individuals.

 As noted above, the private sector must follow Saudization rules by employing a minimum percentage of nationals in all private companies (Nitaqat).

-Pensions: employers must contribute 9% and employees are responsible for 9% of gross earnings according to gov.
+Pensions: Employers must contribute 9% and employees are responsible for 9% of gross earnings.

-For more information see our specific countrypedia page on Saudi Arabia salary and benefits
+For more information see our specific countrypedia page on Saudi Arabia payroll and benefits

-Egypt has a working population of approximately 30 million individuals.
+Egypt has a working population of approximately 32 million individuals.
 The country has partnered with the U.S. to focus on workforce capability development and training initiatives, each designed to increase sustainable prosperity within the nation.
-These types of training, combined with the country’s relatively high unemployment rate, mean that there is a potentially qualified labor force ready and willing to work.
+These types of trainings, combined with the country’s relatively high unemployment rate, mean that there is a potentially qualified labor force ready and willing to work.

 Employment in the region is governed by laws set forth by the Labour Law.
 Some key requirements: